 I have lived in Brooklyn, New York, for nearly 20 years.
 Besides taking classes and honing my skills in the creative sphere, I have also earned a BA in Psychology from Hunter College.
 I am available for freelance or full-time assignments in television, creative writing, makeup, and acting.
 You can contact me via email at email@example.com, via phone at (917) 531-3161 or by filling out the form here.

-I became a certified in-studio and field media producer at BRIC Arts Media in Brooklyn, New York in the spring of 2012.
+In the spring of 2012, I became a certified in-studio and field media producer at BRIC Arts Media in Brooklyn, New York.

-Since September 2012, I have produced and hosted The Community with G. Anthony Show which airs monthly on Brooklyn Public Network, earning B Free Award nominations in 2015 and 2015.
+Since September 2012, I have produced and hosted The Community with G. Anthopny Show which airs monthly on Brooklyn Public Network.

 Role: Red Carpet Host & Brand Ambassador

 WILLiFEST Opening Night Event – 2016, Iona, Williamsburg, Brooklyn

 As Opening Night host, I interviewed all attending participating attendees (actors, directors, producers, composers, and screenwriters) on camera.

 Please contact me if you’d like to hire me to host your event.

 With many editorial credits in publications like Vogue, GQ, AccessHollywood.com and Black Enterprise Magazine, I would like to pursue more writing opportunities in the future.